SonkeWohler/.vim/README.md

 doing anything, and without that having any effect on the kde setup (that I can tell).
 But I still commit them just in case and so they are out of the way.

+Beyond this the scope of the conventional commit message can be:
+* `bash`, which is anything under `./bash/*`.
+This is stuff that gets loaded via the `~/.bashrc`, I just have it split up into multiple files for cleanliness.
+* `setup`, scripts used in the above installation instructions.
+* `config`, most things not included in neovim or the above go in here.
+Mostly these are dotfiles that go under `~/.config/*`, but not exclusively.
+* stuff related to neovim I split up, since I commit to this quite often:
+    - `map`, is `./neovim/lua/mappings.lua`.
+As you can imagine, this is any remaps, which in vimscript would be `nnoremap` and stuff.
+    - `plug`, `./neovim/lua/plugin.lua`, all the plugins that I have collected in this time, plus configuration that doesn't belong in the other files.
+    - `cmd`, `./neovim/lua/commands.lua`, anything I call with `:`.
+* `readme`, this file
+* anything not listed above I don't commit often enough, so there is not standard that I try to keep myself to.
+For example, tmux stuff you may see under `tmux` or you may see under `config`.

+The action is usually `fix` and `feat` - which are obvious - `new` when I add something new, like a new neovim plugin `new(plug)` or a new file to my bashrc `new(bash)`, you get the idea.
+Sometimes I do `ref` for refactors, `doc` for documentation (which may also just be `feat(readme)`) and I think `clean`, when it's not really refactoring but more like formatting and the like.

+The Issues on GitHub are pretty much dead now and the PRs probably won't be used anymore either.
+The latter used to be convenient when I wanted to merge across machines while on my phone, but since I don't use different branches for different machines anymore that won't really be a thing.

 ### Git Submodules as vim Plugins

 I used to use git submodules to maintain vim plugins, since I was managing my